stackbit-projects/rainy-velociraptor-640b1/src/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-
-          When you contact Sell-fast to sell your home fast , our specialists provide the quickest valuation.
+          when you contact Sell-fast to sell your home fast , our specialists provide the quickest valuation.
 Valuation depends on the research conducted on the local property market.
 Next, you get a fast cash offer.
 If you accept, your house will be sold just like that.